 Insurance companies have different ways of assessing risk, or deciding what policy you qualify for.
 The two broad approaches are referred to as “traditional insurance” and “No Medical or Simplified Issue Insurance”. :

 - Traditional insurance is underwritten or assessed by an insurance company using an application that may be 20 to 40 pages long, with medical tests and doctors reports.
 It typically takes 4 to 6 weeks to be issued.

 This type of insurance tends to be less expensive for healthier applicants who want larger amounts of insurance.

-- No Medical insurance is underwritten with just a few medical questions, no doctors and no tests.
+- No Medical & Simplified Issue insurance is typically underwritten with just a few medical questions, no doctors and no tests.
 It typically takes just a few days to be issued.

-Canada Protection Plan believes that No Medical insurance can be an excellent insurance solution for many.
+Canada Protection Plan believes that No Medical & Simplified Issue insurance can be an excellent insurance solution for many.
 But it is not for everyone.
-Our Licensed Insurance Advisors will help you to determine if No Medical Insurance is right for you, or if you would be better served by traditional insurance.
+Our Licensed Insurance Advisors will help you to determine if No Medical & Simplified Issue Insurance is right for you, or if you would be better served by traditional insurance.
 Either way, our advisors can take the mystery out of insurance and help you to complete the necessary applications and obtain the insurance that you need.